jenlampton/upgradenotes/notes/iw-upgrade.md

 * 1008: Moves "Wine Regions" field values to new fields.
 * 1009: Moves "Varietals" terms into separate vocabulary.
 * 1010: Moves "Varietals" field values to new fields.
-* 1011: Add Taxonomy Menu settings.
+* 1011: Adds Taxonomy Menu settings for categories.
 * 1012: Deletes empty taxonomy terms and rebuilds menu.